 The Freedom of Thought Report is an annual survey on discrimination and persecution against non-religious people in countries around the world.
-The latest report is available free to download.
+All the latest information is available in our Country Index.

 The first report was published in 2012 on International Human Rights Day, 10 December.
-In his preface to the report, the United Nations Special Rapporteur for Freedom of Religion or Belief, Heiner Bielefeldt, said:
+In his preface to the report, the United Nations Special Rapporteur for Freedom of Religion or Belief, Professor Heiner Bielefeldt (in post 2010-2016), said:

 “As a universal human right, freedom of religion or belief has a broad application.
 However, there seems to be little awareness that this right also provides a normative frame of reference for atheists, humanists and freethinkers and their convictions, practices and organizations.
 I am therefore delighted that for the first time the Humanist community has produced a global report on discrimination against atheists.
 I hope it will be given careful consideration by everyone concerned with freedom of religion or belief.”

 For the 2013 report we asked two victims of anti-atheist persecution to provide the introductory remarks.
 The cases of Kacem El Ghazzali and Alber Saber, from Morocco and Egypt respectively, also feature in the report.
 They said:

 “In spite of international treaties and conventions, many states discriminate in subtler but important ways.
 And this has a global impact.
 Laws against “insulting” religion in relatively secure, relatively secular countries, for example, are not only analogues of the most vicious blasphemy laws anywhere in the world, but help to sustain the global norm under which thought is policed and punished.

 We welcome this report.
 The world cannot fix these problems until they are laid bare.”

 In 2014, in their preface, Gulalai Ismail and Agnes Ojera, both working to promote human rights in Pakistan and Uganda respectively, said: